ifo/old-redlua.com/posts/2015-01-19-url-shortening-in-haskell-with-scotty-and-lucid.markdown

 ---

 This article is for beginners (because the author is one).
+You should be familiar with basic Haskell syntax, though.
+If you aren't, check out [Learn You a Haskell for Great Good!](http://learnyouahaskell.com/)

 I want to play around with Haskell web frameworks, so let's make some Url shorteners!
 First up, [Scotty](https://github.com/scotty-web/scotty),